 Most work should not be do-it-yourself.
 Professional roofing contractors are trained to safely and efficiently repair or replace a roof.
 Novices can harm a roof with improper roofing techniques and severely injure themselves by falling off or even through a roof in need of repair or replacement.
 Homeowner maintenance should be confined to roof inspections in both the fall and spring to check for cracked or curling shingles, and for cleaning rain gutters filled with dead leaves and other debris.
 If you must see the roof for yourself, use a firmly braced or tied-off ladder equipped with rubber safety feet.
 Wear rubber-soled shoes and stay on the ladder (and off the roof) if possible.

-The Roofing Company and The Remodeling Company services the entire Hampton Roads and the Virginia Peninsula region and has improved the homes of thousands of homeowners in Chesapeake, Norfolk, Newport News, and Virginia Beach.
-Visit our Contact Us page or give us a call.
+The Roofing Company, Inc. services the Southside and Virginia Peninsula regions and has improved the homes of thousands of homeowners in Chesapeake, Norfolk, Newport News, and Virginia Beach.
+Visit our Contact Us page or give us a call at 757-384-9406.

 SAVE up to $500 on your Roof Replacement.